-We are looking for feedback on your experiences with radon issues.
-Please drop us an email at email@example.com, tweet, visit our Facebook, or LinkedIn page and answer the following: Were you fully aware of the dangers of radon before reading this article?
+We are looking for feedback on your experiences with radon issues!
+Please drop us an email at firstname.lastname@example.org, tweet, visit our Facebook or LinkedIn page and answer the following: Were you fully aware of the dangers of radon before reading this article?
 Do you know your radon level numbers?
 If so, what are they and do you feel you need to do something about them?
 Have you done something about them?
 What?

-We hope this series is food for thought in bringing more attention to the very real and unnecessary deaths caused by indoor radon exposure.
-The fact is, if you are above the Mason Dixon line, you have a radon issue.
-If you want to reduce it by up to 75%, give BPE a call.
-We can help.
+We hope this series will be food for thought in bringing more attention to the very real and unnecessary deaths caused by indoor radon exposure.
+The fact is, if you live above the Mason-Dixon line, you have a radon issue.
+Good ventilation practices are one way of taking control of home radon levels.